Uberi/Yunit/doc/Main.md

 A test is a class method that takes no arguments and has no return value.
 For a test to fail it must throw an exception.
 Any test that returns normally is considered a success.
 The method `Yunit.Assert(Value, Message)` conveniently throws an exception when `Value` evaluates to false, with an optional `Message` which is displayed if it fails.
+If the Assert() fails however, no subsequent code within the test function will execute.

     This_Is_A_Test()
     {